OutpostSpawner

 c.ForwardBaseSpawner.ssh_username = ssh_username

-start_async c.OutpostSpawner.start_async = Bool(False)#
+start_async c.OutpostSpawner.start_async = Union(False)#

 Whether the start at the Outpost service should run in the background or not.
+Can be a boolean or a function.

-stop_async c.OutpostSpawner.stop_async = Bool(False)#
+stop_async c.OutpostSpawner.stop_async = Union(False)#

 Whether the stop at the Outpost service should run in the background or not.
+Can be a boolean or a function.

 svc_create c.OutpostSpawner.svc_create = Union(True)#